Ghudaiya/Kalvium_Project/README.md

 To collect data from the ECI website, a Python script (`scraping_script.py`) was developed using BeautifulSoup to parse the HTML pages.
 The script navigates through the website, extracts relevant election results data, and stores it for further analysis.

-## Data Visualization 📊
+## Data Cleaning and Visualization 📊

 To Visualize data from the python script, the scraped data was converted to a CSV file .
-Then the csv file was used to generate insightful Dashboard using Tableau Public.
+Then the csv file was cleaned using MsExcel and finally used to generate insightful Dashboard using Tableau Public.

 ## Conclusion 🧐